jedisct1/webassembly-benchmarks/2021-Q1/README.md

 This is a boring and conservative choice.
 But it does the job.
 Node has the advantage of being already available in most operating systems/linux distros.
 Instant integration with JavaScript is also a big plus.
 And you'll be only one step away from also running your code in a web browser or Electron, with comparable performance.

 This advice may come a bit premature, though.
 As of today, WASI support in Node still has the "experimental" tag.
 But it's there, and it works.
+It may not be the most memory-efficient solution, though.
+So, if this is a concern, you may want to look at alternatives.

 Are you looking for the best possible performance to build a "serverless" infrastructure? `WAVM` may be better a choice, combined with "snapshots" of the linear memory made after initialization, as done in the excellent [FAASM](https://github.com/faasm/faasm).